mmuugii/ReadMe-Generator/assets/README.md

-# ReadME Generator
+# README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This project is meant to create a professional README Markdown file using command line prompts
+This project is meant to provide an easy and efficient way to create a markdown README file.

 ## Table of Contents